Looking to take advantage of some local opportunity zone investments?

 Formerly Hotel and Restaurant, Mixed Retail and Residential use.
 Building is in need of complete rehab, 23,000 SF.
 Asking $225,000.
 Downtown Commercial.

-- Much like a 1031 Exchange, the capitol gain from current investment may be rolled into a new project.
+- Much like a 1031 Exchange, the capital gain from current investment may be rolled into a new project.
+If left in for 7 years or longer, 15% of the original capital investment is excluded from tax.
+(The other 85% must still be paid)

 - Investments must be in a ‘Fund’ that then develops and holds the real estate.

-As a experienced Realtor in this local market, contact us for detailed information on these properties, and information on opportunity zones.
+As an Investment Realtor in this local market, contact us for detailed information on these properties, and information on opportunity zones.
 Naomi Brown 717-819-2825